Bon-Appetit/porn-domains/README.md

 #### wl-custom.txt
 Custom white list: Domains which should be excluded from the block list will be added here.

+#### wl-custom
+Within this directory, you'll find specialized whitelist files.
+These are primarily employed to organize external data or domains into a specific structure or format for seamless integration and functionality in background processes.

 ### Is something missing or incorrect?
 If you've got a domain that needs to be added or removed, just open an issue and drop the details there.
 It'd be awesome if you could include a URL pointing to a file within a GitHub Repository or Gist.